 Gun safes with any sort of fire protection should come with an intumescent door seal.
-Intumescent means heat-activated expanding door seal.
+Intumescent means heat-activated expanding.
 The leader in these products is the BASF brand Palusol, which expands to 7 X its volume when heated to 248 °F. As it expands it seals your gun safe door from the smoke, hot gasses, and water spray outside.

 Get a gun safe with a Palusol door seal running around the entire door sealing face.

 Click below to continue on the next page…

 What do you think?
 Leave a comment below, your thoughts are welcome.